U.S. pump prices head for highest since 2014 as hacked fuel pipeline shut

 Experts also urged drivers to avoid panic buying.

-"Motorists are well advised not to strain the system by filling up or beating price adjustments- for they may make the problem much more severe if they do strain the system," said Patrick DeHaan, head of petroleum analysis at fuel tracking firm GasBuddy.
+"Motorists are well advised not to strain the system by filling up or beating price adjustments - for they may make the problem much more severe," said Patrick DeHaan, head of petroleum analysis at fuel tracking firm GasBuddy.

+Hackers say seeking cash as top US fuel pipeline down for 4th day

-(Reporting by Devika Krishna Kumar and Laila Kearney in New York; Editing by David Gregorio)
+(Reporting by Devika Krishna Kumar and Laila Kearney in New York; additional reporting by laura Sanicola; Editing by David Gregorio and Will Dunham)

 ((devika.kumar@thomsonreuters.com; +1 646 223 6059; Reuters Messaging: devika.kumar.thomsonreuters.com@reuters.net))